Moshe Yanai: Diligent Technologies and XIV

-INFINDAT
+INFINIDAT

 In 2011, Yanai founded Infinidat, a computer data storage company.
 In 2011, Infinidat announced Moshe became its CEO.
 In April 2015, Infinidat announced a $150 million investment led by TPG Capital.
 This investment placed it among the most valuable privately held companies.
 He also has been a board of directors member of several companies.

 Patents

 Yanai is an inventor or co-inventor of about 40 US patents in the field of electronic data storage.
 For example only, two patents granted to EMC and invented by Yanai etal are: